On-device Training: A First Overview on Existing Systems

-The authors designed and implemented zTT using DQN to address the aforementioned issues.
+\fakesubpar{System Design} The authors designed and implemented zTT using DQN to address the aforementioned issues.
 Their aim is to obtain the optimal policy that controls the CPU/GPU frequency to achieve the best possible performance with the least power consumption.
 The definition of performance may vary depending on the application type.
 In this study, the authors focus on video and gaming applications as the target applications and employ frame rate as the performance metric.
-The DRL-based method's design is outlined as follows.
+The design of the Deep RL-based method is outlined below.

-\fakepar{State} zTT defines a state using seven parameters: $\{f_C(t), f_G(t), T_C(t), T_G(t), P_C(t), P_G(t), x(t)\}$, where $f_C(t)$ and $f_G(t)$ refer to the configured frequency of CPU and GPU at time step $t$, $T_C(t)$ and $T_G(t)$ denote the temperature of CPU and GPU at time step $t$, $P_C(t)$ and $P_G(t)$ represent the power consumption of CPU and GPU at time step $t$, and $x(t)$ refers to the frame rate at time step $t$.
+{State:} zTT defines a state using seven parameters: $\{f_C(t), f_G(t), T_C(t), T_G(t), P_C(t), P_G(t), x(t)\}$, where $f_C(t)$ and $f_G(t)$ refer to the configured frequency of CPU and GPU at time step $t$, $T_C(t)$ and $T_G(t)$ denote the temperature of CPU and GPU at time step $t$, $P_C(t)$ and $P_G(t)$ represent the power consumption of CPU and GPU at time step $t$, and $x(t)$ refers to the frame rate at time step $t$.

-\fakepar{Action} The action set of zTT consists of three actions: exploration, exploitation, and cool-down.
+{Action:} The action set of zTT consists of three actions: exploration, exploitation, and cool-down.
 Actions adjust the clock frequency of the CPU and GPU.
 Concretely, zTT follows the $\epsilon$-greedy fashion.
 Within the temperature threshold, zTT respectively takes exploration and exploitation action with probability $\epsilon$ and $1-\epsilon$.
-When the temperature gets close to the threshold, zTT does cool-down action that randomly selects clock frequencies lower than the current ones.
+When the temperature gets close to the threshold, zTT does a cool-down action that randomly selects clock frequencies lower than the current ones.

-\fakepar{Rewards} The reward function is defined as Equation~\ref{eq:reward}, where $U(t)$ refers to the performance (frame rate) at time step $t$, $P(t)$ represents power consumption at time step $t$, and $\beta$ denotes a trade-off weight between performance and power consumption.
+{Rewards:} The reward function is defined as Equation~\ref{eq:reward}, where $U(t)$ refers to the performance (frame rate) at time step $t$, $P(t)$ represents power consumption at time step $t$ and $\beta$ denotes a trade-off weight between performance and power consumption.
 In addition, $W(t)$ is a compensation function that gives a positive reward to actions that result in temperature under the threshold and a negative reward to actions that lead to temperature exceeding the threshold.

-\fakepar{Neural Networks} zTT is based on transfer learning.
+{Neural Networks:} zTT is based on transfer learning.
 The approach applies a pre-trained fully connected neural network model as the initial Q-function.
-The authors compare zTT with Maetro~\cite{sahin2018maestro} and the default DVFS method of the devices to show the advance of zTT.